Table of Contents

 There was a mystery chart challenge posted in Skyscript’s astrology forum by Tom Callanan a couple months ago.
-Tom posted three charts without names or birth data and asked readers to see if they could figure out which was a musician.
-Later, before revealing the answer, he also noted that one of the charts is of a Roman Catholic Cardinal and another is of an American football player too.
+Tom posted three charts without names or birth data.
+He asked readers to see if they could figure out which was a musician.
+Later, before revealing the answer, he also noted that one of the charts is of a Roman Catholic Cardinal and another is of an American football player

-At that time, in early March, through private correspondences, my friend, Kate Petty, and I both accurately matched all three charts to the proper occupations.
-She also did so publicly and I think I may have done so on her Facebook wall additionally.
-However, the purpose of this post is not to brag about being able to often match charts with occupations, but to delight in the fact that the ancient techniques for delineating occupation which I’ve discussed in this series were the ones that we used, i.e. our methods were objective and replicable, not intuitive.
+At that time, in early March, through private correspondences (and on her Facebook wall), my friend, Kate Petty, and I both accurately matched all three charts to the proper occupations.
+How did we do so?
+By using the ancient techniques for delineating occupation which I’ve discussed in this series.
+Our methods were objective and repeatable, not intuitive.

-In a chart challenge situation, the technique will never be 100% accurate, as it’s not the final word on occupation, my adaptation is not perfect, and profession is also delineated with special combinations, but still it shines in such differentiation tasks.
+In a chart challenge situation, the technique will rarely be 100% accurate.
+It’s not the final word on occupation and my adaptation is not perfect.
+Additionally, special combinations in the chart can be relevant for profession.
+However, this technique shines in differentiation tasks.
 Therefore, I’d like to go through and show how the technique itself performs on these three charts to lead to objectively obvious decisions which happen to be correct.
 Before reading on, please familiarize yourself with the chart challenge thread and my explanation of the technique.

-Below I reiterate what I stated about the technique in the first post, but perhaps the simplest explanation would go something like this: planets strongly “pertaining” to the 10th, MC, and Lights give strong significations regarding the culminations of personal striving and one’s calling, while those strongly “pertaining” to the 1st and the Ascendant give strong significations regarding the personality, innateness, and self-identification, and planets which are generally strong tend to show broad pervasive influences upon the life circumstances.
+Below I reiterate what I stated about the technique in the first post.
+Perhaps the simplest explanation would go something like this: 1.
+Planets strongly “pertaining” to the 10th, MC, and Lights give strong significations regarding personal striving and one’s calling.
+2. Those strongly “pertaining” to the 1st and the Ascendant give strong significations regarding the personality and self-identification.
+3. Planets which are generally strong tend to show broad pervasive influences upon the life circumstances.

-When it comes to “pertaining”, I’m speaking primarily of being in a place, ruling a place (i.e. having a type of dignity there), scrutinizing the point (i.e. aspecting it within 3 degrees), strongly advancing toward the angle (i.e. advancing within about 15 degrees), being in a “stake” of the place (1st, 10th, 7th, or 4th from it), and otherwise regarding the place or point.
+By “pertaining”, I mean occupying a place, ruling a place or position, scrutinizing a position (i.e. aspecting it within 3 degrees), strongly advancing toward the angle (i.e. advancing within about 15 degrees), being in a “stake” of the place (1st, 10th, 7th, or 4th from it), and otherwise regarding the place or point.

-These things are all types of “testimony” that a planet “pertains” to the place or point being investigated in a way that offers important signification.
-Most of these form the basis for later almuten or “winner” techniques, which are sophomoric mechanized ways of evaluating the degree of testimony a planet has in such matters.
-It is a better idea to use your experience as a guide and combine various factors that make a planet pertinent over a matter with what you know of the natural signification of the planet and its general strength.
-One of the problems with “winner” techniques is that there is a tendency to consider one planet as always the most significant, when there may be many significant planets which become relatively more prominent than each other at different times in the life through timing techniques.
-In other words, we want to know the range and the relative pertinence of each planet, as well as which planets stand out and by how much.
+These things are all indications that a planet has “testimony” (things to say) regarding the place or point being investigated.
+Testimonies form the basis for later almuten or “winner” techniques.
+However, such “winner” approaches are sophomoric mechanized ways of handling testimony.
+As astrologers, we must be more judicial than that.
+One of the problems with “winner” techniques is that there is a tendency to consider one planet as always the most significant.
+By contrast, there may be many significant planets which become relatively more prominent at different times in the life, which we can observe through timing techniques.
+In other words, we want to know both the range and the relative pertinence of each planet, as well as which planets stand out and in what ways.

 Pertinence to actions: